sundayinibehe75-afk/Cloud-lab/README.md

 ## 🚀 Projects Completed

 ### 1. Linux EC2 Instance – Nginx Web Server
-- Launched a Linux EC2 instance
+- Launched a Linux EC2 instance with Ubuntu AMI
 - Installed Nginx via SSH
 - Hosted a static website by copying files to the Nginx root folder /var/www/html.
 - Used FileZilla separately to upload a JPG file for testing.